top of page

 Lu has a brilliant mind for style, language, pace and ideas, and this is a funny and fascinating book that I can't wait to read again and again.

-Tara June Winch, author of The Yield
+Tara June Winch, Miles Frankling-winning author of The Yield

 I want to crumple this novel into a ball and swallow it, whole.